Experimental demonstration of Gaussian boson sampling with displacement: Results

 which varies between 0 and 1.
 We find $D=0.033(1)$ ($D=0.0477(7)$) for the direct (indirect) method, thus showing that both methods correctly characterized $\bm{A}$.
 The main advantages of the direct method are that it requires only three measurement settings and it is \textit{in situ}, i.e. it directly determines each element of $\bm{A}$ from the output statistics of the GBS machine.
-In contrast, the indirect method requires injecting light into every possible pair of input modes to determine $\bm{T}$, resulting in $\mathcal{O}(d^2)$ measurement settings~\cite{laing2012super}.
-Then, one has to measure the squeezing parameter of each input squeezed state and calculate how these transform under $\bm{T}$ in order to determine $\bm{A}$.
+In contrast, the indirect method requires injecting single photons or coherent states into every pair of input modes to determine $\bm{T}$, resulting in at least $2d-1$ measurement settings~\cite{laing2012super,rahimi2013direct}.
+Then, one still has to measure the squeezing parameter of each input squeezed state and calculate how these transform under $\bm{T}$ in order to determine $\bm{A}$.

-Next, with $\braket{n_{\mathrm{PDC}}} = 0.01$ fixed, we increase the coherent state intensity $|\alpha|^2=\braket{n_{\alpha}}$ from 0 to 2.2 and record the photon statistics for one hour for each value.
+Next, with $\braket{n_{\mathrm{PDC}}} = 0.01$ fixed, we increase the coherent state intensity such that its measured value $\braket{n_{\alpha}}=\eta_{tot}|\alpha|^2$ varies from 0 to 2.2.
+We record the photon statistics for each value for one hour.
 In Fig.~\ref{fig:experimental_results}(a) and (b), we show all 1365 measured collision-free fourfold probabilities for $\braket{n_{\alpha}}=0$ and $\braket{n_{\alpha}}=0.15$, respectively.
 As before, we quantify the discrepancy between experiment and theory by calculating $D$.
 We plot $D$ [red triangles, Fig.~\ref{fig:experimental_results}(c)] as a function of $\braket{n_{\alpha}}$ and find a mean of 0.04(3) with a maximum value of 0.123(4) occurring at $\braket{n_{\alpha}}=0$.
-The trend of increasing $D$ for small $\braket{n_{\alpha}}$ is likely due to slight distinguishability between the down-converted modes which has a more pronounced effect when it is more probable that the photons originated from the squeezer.
+The trend of increasing $D$ for small $\braket{n_{\alpha}}$ is likely due to slight distinguishability between the down-converted modes that has a more pronounced effect when it is more probable that the photons originated from the squeezer.
 We observe a similar trend for the distances obtained with the twofold and threefold distributions.
 We find an average $D$ of 0.030(6) and 0.030(10) with a maximum value of 0.0421(1) and 0.0477(7) (also occurring at $\braket{n_{\alpha}}=0$) for the twofold and threefold distributions, respectively.